 Explore current and future job prospects for people working as "Food counter attendants, kitchen helpers and related support occupations" in the Estrie Region or Canada.

 Note that these outlooks are based on the 2016 version of the NOC.
 Learn more about our methodology.

 The prospect of finding work in this occupation was fair over the past few years (2019-2021).
 The number of job openings was about the same as the number of workers available.

 Job outlook over the next 3 years

-The employment outlook will be good for Food counter attendants, kitchen helpers and related support occupations (NOC 6711) in the Estrie region for the 2021-2023 period.
+The employment outlook will be moderate for Food counter attendants, kitchen helpers and related support occupations (NOC 6711) in the Estrie region for the 2022-2024 period.

 The following factors contributed to this outlook: